Skip to main content

 To use multiple passwords for groups of endpoints sharing the same policy across your environment, use the uninstall password setting of the installation package.

-To configure the uninstall password from the policy:
+To configure the uninstall password from policy:

 1. Log in to GravityZone Control Center.